UNFmontreal/Dcm2Bids/CONTRIBUTING.md

 We tried to cover as much as possible in few words possible.
 If you have any questions don't hesitate to share them in the section below.

-There are multiple ways to be helpful to the dcm2bids community
+There are multiple ways to be helpful to the dcm2bids community.

 If you already know what you are looking for, you can select one of the section below: